FixBD/Educare/readme.txt

 More detailed instructions are included in the plugin's `README.md` files.

+### Why User Like Educare?

+1. Usefull features
+1. Suit for any themes
+1. Easy to use (Everything is simple)
+1. Everything is customizable
+1. Support all type of results system
+1. Powerful student and results management facilities
+1. The best school management plugin for WordPress users
+1. Features are added based on user feedback
+1. Always updated
+1. All feature like premium but FREE!

 == Frequently Asked Questions ==

 ### Why was this plugin created?